- pixel art general

 Illustrator uses so-called 'Bezier curves' to describe an image.
 A

-vector graphic can be resized without any loss of quality, unlike bitmap
+vector graphic can be resized without any loss of quality, unlike a bitmap

 chapter.